 The law states the following:

 The Children’s Hospital at Westmead and the Sydney Children's Hospital recommend that you use an age and size appropriate restraint for your child from birth up to 145cm tall, after which time they may use the adult seat belt.
-A suitable restraint will offer more protection for your child, in the event of a motor vehicle accident.
+A suitable restraint will offer more protection for your child, in the event of a motor vehicle crash.

 The Hospitals also recommends that children aged 12 years and under ride in the back seat of a vehicle, as it is safer than the front seat.
-Children may also be injured when passenger airbags deploy, causing severe injuries to young children seated in the front seat of a vehicle.
+Children can also be injured when passenger airbags deploy, causing severe injuries to young children seated in the front seat of a vehicle.

 1 Mitchell R, Curtis K, Foster K. A 10 year review of the characteristics and health outcomes for injury-related hospitalisations of children in Australia.
 Day of Difference Foundation.
 University of Sydney.
 5th May 2017.